Site Rules

 7.1 Core Rules

-- Use a single vault to centralize all content
+- Use a single vault to centralize content

 - Reduce folder complexity to simplify navigation and maintainability